Skip to the content.

 Helm Applications

-These are popular applications developed using helm completion and narrowing framework.
-They are available for individual installs through the Emacs package manager.
+Here are some popular applications developed using helm completion and narrowing framework and available in Helm package.
 This list is not exhaustive.

 Recommended Helm extensions